DGI-zertifizierte ImplantologinÜber 95% Erfolgsrate13+ Jahre Erfahrung

 Front teeth: Composite fillings on visible front teeth (incisors, canines) are standard statutory insurance coverage.
 The insurer covers the full cost — you pay nothing.

 Back teeth: Statutory health insurance (GKV) pays for posterior teeth based on the less expensive option (amalgam equivalent).
-If you choose a higher-quality, tooth-coloured composite filling, a co-payment of approximately €80–200 applies.
-The exact amount depends on the number of tooth surfaces and the level of work involved.
+If you choose a higher-quality, tooth-coloured composite filling, a co-payment applies.
+The exact amount depends on the number of tooth surfaces and the level of work involved, and is set out in your treatment and cost plan.

 Ceramic inlays: Laboratory-fabricated ceramic inlays are a private service.
 The GKV pays the standard subsidy for the statutory coverage — the additional cost for the inlay is billed privately.
 With a complete bonus booklet your subsidy increases by up to 30%.